ben-turner/node_redis/README.md

 This sends the quit command to the redis server and ends cleanly right after all running commands were properly handled.
-If this is called while reconnecting (and therefore no connection to the redis server exists) it is going to end the connection right away instead of resulting in further reconnections!
-All offline commands are going to be flushed with an error in that case.
+If this is called while reconnecting (and therefore no connection to the redis server exists) no further reconnection attempts will be made.
+All offline commands will be flushed with an error in that case.

 ## client.end(flush)

-Forcibly close the connection to the Redis server.
+Forcibly closes the connection to the Redis server.
 Note that this does not wait until all replies have been parsed.
 If you want to exit cleanly, call `client.quit()` as mentioned above.

 You should set flush to true, if you are not absolutely sure you do not care about any other commands.
-If you set flush to false all still running commands will silently fail.
+If you set flush to false all currently running commands will silently fail.

 This example closes the connection to the Redis server before the replies have